Perceptual spaces and their symmetries: The geometry of color space: Results

 Along the $x_1$ axis, thresholds increased roughly linearly with $x_1$, with some subject-to-subject variability.
-The largest thresholds were approximately $3$ times larger than the smallest ones.
+Thresholds varied across subjects up to a factor of 3.
 Along the $x_2$ axis, thresholds showed a non monotonic behavior, with a minimum around $x_2 = 0$, which corresponds to the reference gray.
-Although there is a certain subject-to-subject variability, all observers show evidence of the minimum.
-For each fixed subject, the modulation of thresholds was significantly smaller than along the $S$ axis, with the maximal and minimal threshold of each observer differing in less than $50\%$ of the minimal threshold.
-Hence, confirming the result of \citet{Krauskopf1992}, thresholds along the $\hat{\bm{e}}^1$ direction vary more pronouncedly than along the $\hat{\bm{e}}^2$ direction.
+Although there was a certain subject-to-subject variability, all observers showed evidence of the minimum.
+For each subject, the modulation of thresholds along this axis was significantly smaller than along the $S$ axis, with the maximal and minimal threshold of each observer differing in less than $50\%$ of the minimal threshold.
+Hence, confirming the result of \cite{Krauskopf1992}, thresholds along the $\hat{\bm{e}}^1$ direction vary more pronouncedly than along the $\hat{\bm{e}}^2$ direction.
 Yet, our data reveal that they do not remain strictly constant along the $\hat{\bm{e}}^2$ directions, since the mild non-monotonic behavior was found to be significant.

-The threshold $\varepsilon_I(\bm{x}, \hat{\bm{e}}^i)$ is the change in chromaticity required for a stimulus to be discriminated from its surround with a fixed precision (Sect.~\ref{s:methods:discrimination}).
+The threshold $\varepsilon_I(\bm{x}, \hat{\bm{e}}^i)$ was defined as the change in chromaticity required for a stimulus to be discriminated from its surround in 62.5\% of the trials (Sect.~\ref{s:methods:discrimination}).
 In Fig.~\ref{f3}{\sl E}, this increment is the vertical displacement between a pair $\bm{x} \sslash \bm{x}$ on the diagonal, and a point $\bm{x} + \varepsilon_I(\bm{x}, \hat{\bm{e}}^i)\hat{\bm{e}}^i \sslash \bm{x}$ sitting right above (or below) the former, on the equivalence class at distance $1$ from that of $\bm{x} \sslash \bm{x}$.
-If Fig.~\ref{f3}{\sl E} were depicted in the cone fundamentals, or in any other system of coordinates that had not been chosen to reflect perceptual distances, different triplets of yellow dots along the diagonal would appear to span different vertical height, since the vertical separation between just-noticeably-different classes (classes at distance $1$) can be arbitrary.
-Finding the natural coordinates is equivalent to finding a representational system in which the vertical span of all triplets remain constant along the diagonal.
+If Fig.~\ref{f3}{\sl E} were depicted in cone coordinates or in any other color space that had not been chosen to reflect perceptual distances, different triplets of yellow dots along the diagonal would appear to span different vertical heights, since the separation just-noticeable-different classes (classes at distance $1$) can be arbitrary.
+Finding the perceptual coordinates is equivalent to finding a representational system in which the vertical span of all triplets remain constant along the diagonal.
 In these coordinates, the classes intersect the diagonal at equi-distant intervals, as in Figs.~\ref{f0001} and \ref{f3}{\sl E}.